- CMSC 2026

 CaRMS Preperatory Series

 Our unique CaRMS preparatory series is back by popular demand!
-The three featured sessions are: Making Your CV Competitive, Perfecting Your Personal Statement, Reference Letters and Interviews: Tips and Tricks.
-Each session will be hosted by Dr. Zachary Chuang, alongside a panel of current residents.
+Each session will be hosted by Jun Kim, alongside a panel of incoming residents.
 This is a great opportunity to get to know some current residents and ask all your burning questions!

 Click the link below for full details on the series.